mikolalysenko/mudb/CONTRIBUTING.md

 yarn run link-all yarn
 ```

-You may need to run your linking command twice if this is the first time you're developing on mudb.
+You may need to run your linking command twice for the first time.

-* typescript watch
+5. Typescript watch

 ```
 npm run watch
 ```

-## adding a module ##
+## add new modules

 **TODO** document workflow

-## writing docs docs ##
+## write docs

 Notes on mdtoc